-Written by Ryan on Tuesday the 5th of February 2019.
+Written by Active Minds on Tuesday the 5th of February 2019.

 When living with dementia, everyday activities around the house may become more challenging, and it is important that steps are taken to ensure a safe environment where risks are minimised.
 Physical challenges and cognitive difficulties can lead to confusion and sometimes injury.
 By making small changes around your loved ones home, you can help to make sure they are safe, secure and comfortable.